liveahero-wiki/liveahero-wiki.github.io/_charas/barrel.md

 {% include hero-infobox.html stockId=10071 BIO_H01=BIO_H01 BIO_H02=BIO_H02 %}

 {% capture BIO_S01 %}
-Working at the police station, he is the officer assigned to the orient city community division.
+A Police officer from Orient City's municipal police department, working in a police box.
 An alien who grew up in Houston, USA.
 Honest, straightforward and very friendly, a model police officer if not for his excessive adoration for western sheriffs and tendency to jump to conclusions at the drop of a hat.
-He uses a tranquilizer gun, but have very poor shooting skills, no matter how many rounds are fired he can't even hit his target, let alone the surrounding onlookers.
+He uses a tranquilizer gun, but have very poor shooting skills, no matter how many rounds are fired he can't hit his target, not even the surrounding onlookers have ever got hit.
 {% endcapture %}

 {% include sidekick-infobox.html stockId=10071 BIO_S01=BIO_S01 %}